 In order for this option to be available, you will need to enable a Layer 7 feature for the farm.
 You can enable Layer 7 without doing any actual match pattern testing by using the "wildcard" pattern: .\ (a period followed by an asterisk).
-Once you have entered something in any of the Layer 7 match pattern fields, the 'use "modsecurity" field will appear.
-Selecting "YES" will enable the ModSecurity Web Application Firewall for this farm.
-The ModSecurity rules that are applied can be can be selected in the ModSecurity section of the GUI.
+Once you have entered something in any of the Layer 7 match pattern fields, the 'use FireEdge' field will appear.
+Selecting "YES" will enable the FireEdge Web Application Firewall for this farm.
+The web application firewall rules that are applied can be can be selected in the FireEdge section of the GUI.